CallumBoase/render-plasmic-into-html/README.md

+## Important note on branch 1.0.0-last-version-deployed-to-netlify
+This branch should not be deleted.
+It is here to create the last version deployed to Netlify for legacy method of importing the script.
+See details at bottom of readme.

 # render-plasmic-into-html
 Render a plasmic component or page into a HTML page using the react API, instead of the normal Render API.
 This is more functional and flexible than using Plasmic's render API.